 William advises clients in natural resources finance, with a focus on energy, especially oil & gas, matters.
 He has advised lenders and offtakers on the largest structured commodity trade finance transactions in recent years, working on the structuring and execution of such financings.
-In the current low oil price environment, William's execution speed and structural expertise are especially valued by clients.
+William's execution speed and structural expertise are especially valued by clients.

 William's experience includes advising:

 - the mandated lead arrangers on Rosneft's $2bn prepayment financing backed by BP offtake

 BTMU, Vitol and the other lenders on a US$3 billion prepayment financing and the subsequent upsizing of the facility by US$1 billion to KazMunayGas, the Kazakh state oil and gas company (APAC Structured Trade – Oil & Gas Deal of the Year: Trade Finance Awards 2017 and European Structured Finance Deal of the Year – EMEA Finance Achievement Awards 2016)